 Given that the LaPerm is a ‘new’ feline breed, it is very early to say whether it is as healthy as what owners claim it to be.
 On the average, a LaPerm can live up to 15 years.
 This is not unusual since there are cat breeds that can reach up to the third decade of life.

 There are no significant health conditions that are specific to the feline breed.
 This does not mean that it is already immune to cat diseases.
 The LaPerm is still at risk of diseases that are common among all cats.
 These include hypertrophic cardiomyopathy and kidney disease.
 There is also the threat of viral infections, like Feline Immunodeficiency Virus and Feline Leukemia Virus infections.
 Heartworm, ringworm, and upper respiratory infections are always a threat.
+For more options, check out our detailed review of dewormers for cats.

 Other common health conditions in cats that may also be present in LaPerms include diabetes, cancer, and intestinal parasitism.